|We were thrilled to have spotted these elephants on the Crocodile River from the Marloth Park side of the fence separating us from Kruger.|

 |It’s interesting to watch their interactions.|

-Keep in mind, I made a loose version of the above recipe to make it suitable for several of us that are gluten-free in the group.
-Plus, the sugary additions as shown in the recipe were modified to suit the wheat free, sugar-free and starch free options.
+Keep in mind.
+I made a loose version of the above recipe to make it suitable for gluten-free for several of us in the group.
+Plus, the sugary additions as shown in the recipe were modified to suit the wheat-free, sugar-free, and starch-free options.
 It was a bit complicated.
-But, somehow I figured it out.
+But, somehow, I figured it out.

 |There were numerous babies in the parade.|

-Surprisingly, I found a combination of four ingredients at the Bush Center mini-mart to compensate for making the sauce which after tasting proved to be perfect, tasting exactly like spicy peanut sauce should taste.
+Surprisingly, I found a combination of four ingredients at the Bush Center mini-mart to compensate for making the sauce.
+After tasting proved to be perfect, tasting precise as spicy peanut sauce should taste.
 I couldn’t have been more thrilled.

-As it turned out, recently I’d given up dairy in an attempt to improve my gastrointestinal issue.
-After three days without any form of dairy, I’m actually greatly improved.
+As it turned out, recently, I’d given up dairy in an attempt to improve my gastrointestinal issue.
+After three days without any form of dairy, I’m greatly improved.
+We’ll see if this continues to improve.
 Wouldn’t that be something if, all along, my issue was exacerbated by a dairy intolerance?
-We’ll see if this continues to improve.

 |After a while, they began moving back up the hill in Kruger National Park and out of sight.|